girlsinstemdhaka/girlsinstemdhaka/README.md

 - 🌍 Our goal is to inspire the next generation of female leaders in science, technology, engineering, and mathematics.
 - 🌸 We believe in fostering curiosity and innovation among girls in STEM fields, right here in Dhaka.
 - 💻 Our organization is committed to promoting diversity and inclusivity in STEM, making a difference in our local community.
-- 📫 How to reach us: Feel free to reach out to us via email at girlsinstemdhk@gmail.com
+- 📧 Feel free to reach out to us via email at girlsinstemdhk@gmail.com

 <!---
 girlsinstemdhaka/girlsinstemdhaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.